uio-bmi/two_step_graph_mapper/Readme.md

 ```

 # Benchmarking
-The following explaind how to run the benchmarks as presented in the manuscript.
+The following explains how to run the benchmarks presented in the manuscript.

 **NOTE**: Seven Bridges is not directly assessed with these scripts, since a license is required in order to run the Seven Bridges mapper.
 For including Seven Bridges in these tests, [get a license](http://sevenbridges.com/graph-genome-academic-release) and run Seven Bridges